arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 Version Control is important when working collaboratively with access tools like scripts and workflows.
 For a description of version control and version control systems, see the Arcus Education module, [Intro to version control](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/git_intro/git_intro.md#1)
 </div>

-**src** files may look differnt depending on the type of research.
-Please select what below if need need more information about omics data for this directory:
+**src** files may look different depending on the type of research.
+Please select which type of data below if you need more information about this directory:

 - [ ] omics data
 - [ ] clinical data